-The bill author has informed the committee that opportunity youth and young adults are young people aged 16 to 24 who are disengaged from both school and employment and comprise 13.1 percent of Texas' young adult population-nearly half a million individuals-a rate that exceeds the national average of 10.9 percent.
-The bill author has also informed the committee that the Federal Workforce Innovation and Opportunity Act serves as the main funding source for programs and supports for these youth, with those federal dollars targeting 14- to 24-year-olds and distributed by the Texas Workforce Commission through 28 local workforce development boards.
-However, the bill author has further informed the committee that systemic challenges impede effective resource utilization, including with respect to financial transparency, variations in strategic planning, and preparing youth for an evolving job market.
-C.S.H.B.
-3173 aims to address these issues by revising requirements relating to programs funded by the Federal Workforce Innovation and Opportunity Act.
+The bill sponsor has informed the committee that opportunity youth and young adults are young people aged 16 to 24 who are disengaged from both school and employment and compose 13.1 percent of Texas' young adult population-nearly half a million individuals-a rate that exceeds the national average of 10.9 percent.
+The bill sponsor has also informed the committee that the federal Workforce Innovation and Opportunity Act serves as the main funding source for programs and supports for these youth, with those federal dollars targeting 14-to-24-year-olds and distributed by the Texas Workforce Commission through 28 local workforce development boards.
+However, the bill sponsor has further informed the committee that systemic challenges impede effective resource utilization, including with respect to financial transparency, variations in strategic planning, and preparing youth for an evolving job market.
+S.B.
+1143 aims to address these issues by revising requirements relating to programs funded by the federal Workforce Innovation and Opportunity Act.